mistermilaninkey/genpswd/README.md

 # genpswd
+# english
+(Please note that the GUI currently only displays text in Russian.
+I will be adding English language support as my top priority.
+Sorry for any inconvenience.)
 ## 🔑 Simple Password Generator with GUI in Python 🐍

 This repository contains a simple password generator written in Python, using the Tkinter library for the graphical user interface (GUI).
 It allows you to quickly and conveniently create strong passwords of varying lengths, containing letters (uppercase and lowercase), numbers, and symbols.